BrightProgress/test-pyramid/README.md

 # test-pyramid
-Repository with software to simulate and study test-qualify metrics
+Repository with software to simulate and study test-quality metrics